-- 1.0 General Navigation

-- (a) The International Regulations For The Prevention Of Collisions At Sea and in relation to Port of Larne specifically discuss:-

-- Safe Speed Rule 6

-- Risk of Collision Rule 7

-- Narrow Channel Rule 9

-- Conduct of vessels in restricted visibility Rule 19

-- Manoeuvring and warning signals Rule 34

-- Sound signals in restricted visibility Rule 35

-- ٠

-- (b) IALA Maritime Buoyage at Port of Larne:-

-- Commissioners of Irish Lights care and responsibilities

-- Larne Harbour Ltd: duty of care and responsibilities

-- Buoys and Leading lights

-- (c) Discuss relevant MCA and Port related information on pilotage:-

-- Notices to Mariners,

-- Marine Guidance,

-- Information Notices.

-- (d) Discuss and confirm acquiring relevant data to facilitate the act of pilotage:-

-- Local port Notice to Mariners,

-- Passage Planning; prior planning and logging with LARNE PORT CONTROL,

-- Understand the principles of ship handling at Larne,

-- Using tide tables, tidal windows, aborting factors,

-- Be aware of the most recent hydrographical surveys and CD's.

-- (e) Knowledge of anticipated underkeel clearance at the following port areas:-

-- Main channel,

-- Larne quays,

-- Power Station jetties,

-- Understand the importance of transits and clearing bearings.

-- (f) Discuss the bad weather procedures at Larne, specifically restricted visibility and wind restrictions.

-- (g) Understand the ship-handling characteristics of vessels encountering:-

-- Squat

-- Bank effect

-- Interaction
+- (a) Knowledge of The International Regulations For The Prevention Of Collisions At Sea and in relation to Larne Port:- - Safe Speed Rule 6 - Risk of Collision Rule 7 - Narrow Channel Rule 9 - Conduct of vessels in restricted visibility Rule 19 - Manoeuvring and warning signals Rule 34 - Sound signals in restricted visibility Rule 35 - (b) Knowledge of IALA Maritime Buoyage at Port of Larne:- - Commissioners of Irish Lights care and responsibilities - Larne Harbour Ltd: duty of care and responsibilities - Buoys and Leading lights - (c) Discuss relevant MCA and Port related information on pilotage:- - Notices to Mariners, - Marine Guidance Notes - Marine Information Notices. - (d) Discuss and confirm acquiring relevant data to facilitate the act of pilotage:- - · Local port Notice to Mariners, - Passage Planning; prior planning and logging with Larne Port Control, - Understand the principles of ship handling at Larne, - Use of tide tables, tidal windows, aborting factors, - Be aware of the most recent hydrographical surveys. - (e) Knowledge of anticipated underkeel clearance at the following port areas:- - Main channel, - Larne quays, - Understand the importance of transits and clearing bearings. - (f) Discuss the bad weather procedures at Larne, specifically restricted visibility and wind restrictions. - (g) Understand the ship-handling characteristics of vessels encountering:- - Squat - Bank effect - Interaction